LindySez | Recipes

 • Place the rack on the center of the foil and season liberally on both sides with the seasoning mix.

-• Place the wrapped ribs on a cookie sheet (rimmed baking pan) and place in a 325º F oven for 1 ½ to 2 hours.
+• Place the wrapped ribs on a rimmed baking sheet.
+Bake in a 325º F oven for 1 ½ to 2 hours, until tender.

-• Remove the pan from the oven and allow to cool slightly, you can refrigerate overnight if desired.
+• Remove the pan from the oven and allow to cool slightly.
+Or refrigerate overnight.

-• When ready to finish, remove the ribs from the foil; cut into 2 – 3 rib pieces, then grill over medium-high heat until heated through, basting with your favorite sauce once the ribs are hot.
-These are tender, melt in your mouth ribs.
+• Remove the ribs from the foil; cut into 2 – 3 rib portions, Grill over medium to medium-high heat until heated through.
+Brush with your favorite sauce once the ribs are hot, basting and turning a few times until lightly caramelized.

 Notes

-Keyword baby back ribs, BBQ, spicy oven-baked beans, tender ribs
+Keyword baby back ribs, BBQ, easy ribs recipe, oven-baked ribs, tender ribs

 Tried this recipe?Let us know how it was!